Khnapat: Economy and culture

 The population is mainly engaged in agriculture and animal husbandry, as well as in different state institutions.
 As of 2015, the village has a municipal building, a house of culture, a secondary school, a music school, a kindergarten, three shops, and a medical centre.

 Demographics

 The village had 827 inhabitants in 2005, and 1,042 inhabitants in 2015.

+As of February 2026, 38 Azerbaijani families, totaling 154 individuals, have been resettled in the Khanabad village by Azerbaijan.